Last Updated on September 24, 2022

 Traditionally, haddock is smoked cold.
 However, it can also be smoked hot.

 When haddock is cold smoked, the temperature used does not qualify the needed safe minimum internal temperature because cold smoking uses 86°F (30 °C) to 109.4°F (43°C) temperatures, even when the process dehydrates the fish.

 This is not a high enough temperature to kill bacteria and other pathogens, so pregnant women should avoid eating cold-smoked haddock unless it’s fully cooked through.

 Hot smoked haddock can reach the safe minimum internal temperature when it is smoked.
 However, the smoking process only takes a short time.
 The fish still has significant moisture which can be a breeding ground for harmful microbes (source: Global Aquaculture Alliance).

 Heating hot smoked haddock until piping hot is one way to make it safe during pregnancy.

-Listeria, the most common pathogen in undercooked seafood, can be present in smoked fish.
+Listeria bacteria, the most common pathogen in undercooked seafood, can be present in smoked fish.
 This bacteria can cause serious permanent harm to babies such as organ problems, paralysis, cognitive ability, and more (source: Food Safety).
-Eating fully cooked, hot smoked haddock greatly reduces the risk of listeria contamination.
+Eating fully cooked, hot smoked haddock greatly reduces the risk of listeria bacteria contamination.